yonatannnn/yayawallet-backend-test/docs/documentaion.md

 #### Repository Layer

-- Currently implemented as a mock that logs the received payload.
-In a real application, this would be responsible for storing the payload in a database or persistent storage.
+- Responsible for storing the payload in MongoDB.

 ### Signature Verification